sergix44/XBackBone/README.md

 + Tag uploads with custom tags for categorization.
 + ... and more.

+## Security Vulnerabilities

+If you discover a security vulnerability within XBackBone, please send an e-mail to Sergio at sergio@brighenti.me.
+All security vulnerabilities will be promptly addressed.

 ## License
 This software is licensed under the <a href="https://choosealicense.com/licenses/agpl-3.0/">GNU Affero General Public License v3.0</a>, available in this repository.
 As a "copyright notice" it is sufficient to keep the small footer at the bottom of the page, also to help other people to learn about this project!